Chandu-1122/Streamlining-Ticket-Assignment-for-Efficient-Support-Operations/Document/README.md

 Dashboards and Performance Analytics

 👥 Team Members (Internship Project)

-Team ID: LTVIP2025TMID20412
+Team ID: LTVIP2025TMID20421

-👤 Team Leader: jahnavai
+👤 Team Leader: Yasarla Jahnavi

-👤 Team Member: chandu
+👤 Team Member: Karumanchi Chandu

-👤 Team Member: renuka
+👤 Team Member: M Renuka

-👤 Team Member: kathyayini
+👤 Team Member: Jonnalagadda Rohitha Kathyayani

-📎 License
+**📎 License**

 This project was developed as part of an internship program and is intended for educational and demonstration purposes.